The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Methods

 \subsection{Stacking procedure}

-To maximize the S/N across the spectrum, we performed a stacked analysis of the parent sample of 287 LAEs (see Sect. \ref{sec:sample}).
+To maximize the S/N across the spectrum, we performed a stacking analysis of the parent sample of 287 LAEs (see Sect. \ref{sec:sample}).
 Specifically, we constructed a composite two-dimensional (2D) spectrum of LAEs at $z>4$ by stacking their JWST/NIRSpec prism observations.
 Prior to stacking, each individual spectrum was de-redshifted, interpolated onto a common rest-frame wavelength grid, and normalized by the rest-frame UV continuum flux at $\lambda_{\rm rest}=1500~\AA$ derived from $M_{\rm UV}$ (see Sect.~\ref{sec:sample}).
-All spectra were spatially aligned with respect to the galaxy center, defined as the brightest pixel in continuum and emission-line flux.
+All spectra were spatially aligned with respect to the galaxy center, defined as follows by finding the peak of the radial flux distribution in continuum and emission line.
 Specifically, we first computed the sum of the flux over the whole spectral wavelength range for each spatial pixel; then, we fitted this spatial flux profile with a Gaussian, and we adopted the value of the peak pixel as the galaxy center.
 This is a commonly established method for deriving the center of a source in 2D spectra \citep[see e.g. appendix A in][]{castellano2025}, and the results have been verified by visual inspection.
 This alignment is essential for obtaining reliable radial profiles of both line and continuum emission.